 2 Process

-2.1 Study groups should apply the AAP described below for seeking the approval of draft new and revised Recommendations as soon as they have been developed to a sufficiently mature state.
-See Figure 1 for the sequence of events.
+2.1 Study groups should apply the AAP described in clauses 3 to 6 for seeking the approval of draft new and revised Recommendations as soon as they have been developed to a sufficiently mature state.
+Figure 1 depicts the sequence of events.

+NOTE – In case of discrepancy, clauses 3 to 6 prevail over Figure 1.

 3 Prerequisites

 3.1 Upon request of the study group chairman, the Director of the Telecommunication Standardization Bureau (TSB) shall announce the intention to apply AAP and to initiate the last call set out in this Recommendation (see clause 4).
 Such action shall be based upon consent at a study group or working party meeting or, exceptionally, at a WTSA, that a draft Recommendation is sufficiently mature for such action.
 At this stage, the draft Recommendation is considered to have "CONSENT".
 The Director shall include a summary of the draft Recommendation in the announcement.
 Reference shall be provided to the documentation where the text of the draft new or revised Recommendation to be considered may be found.
 This information shall be made available to all Member States and Sector Members.

 3.2 The text of the draft new or revised Recommendation must be available to TSB in a final edited form at the time that the Director makes the announcement of the intended application of the AAP set out in this Recommendation.
 Any associated electronic material included in the Recommendation (e.g., software, test vectors, etc.) must also be made available to TSB at the same time.
+Recommendation ITU-T A.5 provides generic procedures for normatively referencing documents of other organizations in ITU-T Recommendations.
 A summary that reflects the final edited text of the draft Recommendation must also be provided to TSB, in accordance with clause 3.3.

 3.3 Such a summary should be prepared in accordance with the Author's Guide for drafting ITU-T Recommendations.
 This summary is a brief outline of the purpose and content of the new or revised draft Recommendation and, where appropriate, the intent of the revisions.
 No Recommendation shall be considered as complete and ready for approval without this summary statement.